 3. Office Alarm System

 Don’t forget to monitor the office perimeter as well.
-While a office surveillance system and access control should prevent most problems, should anything go wrong – a security breach or physical break-in – a comprehensive office alarm system is the next defense, alerting the police or monitoring company to the issue.
+While an office alarm system and access control should prevent most problems, should anything go wrong – a security breach or physical break-in – a comprehensive office alarm system is the next defense, alerting the police or monitoring company to the issue.

 Door and window contacts can trigger the alarm when a physical break-in happens, and motion sensors can alert to anyone who managed to find their way into an off-limits area.
 Proper fire alarm systems can call the fire department should a fire break out.